 We use various types of wood, leather, fabric, foam and other filling material, high carbon spring steel, bar and wire stock and other raw materials in manufacturing upholstered furniture.
 We depend on outside suppliers for raw materials and must obtain sufficient quantities of quality raw materials from these suppliers at acceptable prices and in a timely manner.
 We do not have long-term supply contracts with our suppliers.
 Unfavorable fluctuations in the price, quality or availability of required raw materials could negatively affect our ability to meet the demands of our customers.
 We may not always be able to pass price increases on raw materials through to our customers due to competition and other market pressures.
 In addition, the price increases are frequently implemented on future orders instead of existing order backlogs.
-Considering our lead times of five to six months, the benefits of new pricing could be offset by continued price increases from our suppliers that could impact us before we realize the benefit from our price increases.
+Considering our lead times during periods of high demand, the benefits of new pricing could be offset by continued price increases from our suppliers that could impact us before we realize the benefit from our price increases.
 The inability to meet customers' demands or recover higher costs could adversely affect our sales, earnings, financial condition and liquidity.

-If demand for our domestically manufactured upholstered furniture declines, we may respond by realigning manufacturing.
+If demand for our domestically manufactured upholstered furniture declines, we may respond by realigning manufacturing or need to implement cost-saving measures.